Background pattern

 If you use more Dentispray than you should

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medications, this medication may produce adverse effects, although not everyone experiences them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

 Hives, edema, anaphylactoid reaction (contact dermatitis).
 Cross-reactions with other local anesthetics of the ester type.
-Photosensitivity, bad taste in the mouth, dehydration of mucous membranes, and difficulty swallowing.
+Photosensitivity, bad taste in the mouth, dehydration of the mucous membranes, and difficulty swallowing.

 Burning sensation in the mouth.